-benefits of equine assisted therapy
+benefits of equine assisted coaching

 In light of research and observational findings, experts suggest that Equine Therapy a common form of animal-assisted therapy--may yield a variety of psychotherapeutic benefits.
 The attempt of this program is to help instill the following coping skills in veterans.